andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/arrays-methods.md

 The value of `@click` can be read as “take the `contacts` array and remove one item from it at the index the button was clicked”.
 Understanding this concept can be challenging at first, so let's review what's going on here in details:

 - Let's say you have an array with three items — `tasks: ['A', 'B', 'C']`.
-- You create a template container with `v-for` attribure that uses the array as its source.
+- You create a template container with `v-for` attribure connected to the array.
 - You track not only the value of an item for each repetition, but also its index with `(task, i)`.
 - At this point you have 3 containers in your layout.
 You display the value from an array by using temporary variable `task` and you **track index** of each item with temporary variable `i` without using it anywhere just yet.
 - You add a button that applies `splice` method to the array and uses the value of `i` for the starting index.